 - a.
 BE PREPARED: I agree to have watched the pre-lab lecture, taken the quiz, and completed any assigned readings ahead of time so that I am prepared during my scheduled class period. - b.
-WORK AS A TEAM: I agree to work as an equal team with my lab partner(s), and that I will show up on-time and prepared for class.
+WORK AS A TEAM: I agree to work as an equal team with my lab partner(s), and that I will show up on-time and be prepared for class.
 If a problem arises, I promise to contact my instructor as soon as possible.
-Although we work in -class as a team, I understand that all assignments submitted must be my own genuine work. - c.
+Although we work in class as a team, I understand that all assignments submitted for individual grading must be my own genuine work - c.
 LATE ASSIGNMENTS: Weekly lab assignments are due at the BEGINNING of the next lab period.
 "Late" means any time after the start of the next class period for my section.
 If I miss the assignment submission folder deadline, there are TWO things I should do: 1) Submit the assignment to the assignment submission folder in D2L (using a late pass, if available); AND 2) I should also email my TA and the lab manager/assistant instructor to notify them of the late assignment submission to ensure it will be graded in a timely manner.
-In this email, note if you are using your 24 hour or 1-week late pass for this weekly assignment. - i.
-Late passes (ONLY FOR WEEKLY ASSIGNMENTS): There are two late passes for each student to earn full points on late work.
+In this email, note if you are using your 24 hour or 1-week late pass for this weekly assignment.

+- i.
+Late passes: There are two late passes for each student to earn full points on late work.
 One 24-hour late and one 7 day/1 week.

-ii.
-Additional late weekly assignments or penalties for any other late assignments: Late assignments will be deducted 10% total possible points for each day late until 50% is reached.
-After five days late, an assignment can only achieve 50% total possible points.
-All late assignments in this category must be submitted before capstone presentations (last day of class).
+These may only be used for eligible assignments specified in the syllabus. - ii.
+Additional late weekly assignments or penalties for any other late assignments: Late assignments will be deducted 10% of the earned points for each day late until 50% is reached.
+After five days late, an assignment can only achieve 50% of the earned points but will not be deducted further.
+All late assignments in this category must be submitted one week before the deadline for the Final Exam (i.e. the week before finals week).